-- Sign the bond lodgement form (we will lodge the bond with the Tenancy Services and you will receive a letter from them after your bond has been lodged).
+- Sign the bond lodgment form (we will lodge the bond with the Tenancy Services and you will receive a letter from them after your bond has been lodged).

-- Complete and sign the direct debit form provided.
+- Complete and sign the direct debit form if provided.

-- Pay your advance rent, bond and letting fee.
+- Pay your advance rent, and bond .

 Before you move in: